 Many scientists see this as an impossible goal.
 A recent study by Peter Cox et al. postulates that, given a twofold increase in atmospheric carbon dioxide, there is only a 3% chance of keeping warming below 1.5 degrees.

-But a study by Richard Miller et al. provides more reason for hope.
-The Miller report concludes that the 1.5 degree limit is still physically feasible, if only narrowly.
+But a study by Richard Millar et al. provides more reason for hope.
+The Millar report concludes that the 1.5 degree limit is still physically feasible, if only narrowly.
 It also provides an updated “carbon budget”—a projection of how much more carbon dioxide we can emit without breaking the 1.5 degree limit.

 For scientists who have dismissed the 1.5 degree limit as impossible, the updating process might seem pointless.
 But Rogelj stresses that his team looked only at geophysical limitations, not political ones.
 Their report assumes that countries will agree to a zero emissions commitment—a much more ambitious scenario than other researchers have considered.